charles-001/dolphie/README.md

   --config-file         Dolphie's config file to use [default: ~/.dolphie] --mycnf-file          MySQL config file path to use.
 This should use [client] section.
 See below for options support [default: ~/.my.cnf]
   -f , --host-cache-file
                         Resolve IPs to hostnames when your DNS is unable to.
-Each IP/hostname pair should be on its own line using format: ip=hostname [default: ~/dolphie_host_cache]
+Each IP/hostname pair should be on its own line using format ip=hostname [default: ~/dolphie_host_cache]
   -q , --host-setup-file
                         Specify location of file that stores the available hosts to use in host setup modal [default: ~/dolphie_hosts]
-  -l , --login-path     Specify login path to use mysql_config_editor's file ~/.mylogin.cnf for encrypted login credentials.
+  -l , --login-path     Specify login path to use with mysql_config_editor's file ~/.mylogin.cnf for encrypted login credentials.
 Supercedes config file [default: client]
   -r , --refresh_interval
                         How much time to wait in seconds between each refresh [default: 1] -H , --heartbeat-table
-                        If your hosts use pt-heartbeat, specify table in format db.table to use the timestamp it has for replication lag instead of Seconds_Behind_Master from SHOW SLAVE STATUS
+                        If your hosts use pt-heartbeat, specify table in format db.table to use the timestamp it has for replication lag instead of Seconds_Behind_Master from SHOW REPLICA STATUS
   --ssl-mode            Desired security state of the connection to the host.
 Supports: REQUIRED/VERIFY_CA/VERIFY_IDENTITY [default: OFF]
   --ssl-ca              Path to the file that contains a PEM-formatted CA certificate --ssl-cert            Path to the file that contains a PEM-formatted client certificate